the-teachingRSE-project/competencies/competencies.md

-    - e.g. supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Use repositories to collaborate inside the team.
+    - e.g. supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Uses repositories to collaborate inside the team.
-      Can benefit from short courses on effective use.& Use repositories extensively for project
+      Can benefit from short courses on effective use.& Uses repositories extensively for project
       management, issue tracking, etc. in addition to code itself.
       May train others.&
     Should offer enterprise repository set ups,